Join the beta - get Pro free for 3 months after launchJoin the beta

 What is the optimal Instagram posting frequency for bookings?

 Three to four posts per week is the sweet spot for most salons - more leads to algorithm fatigue (your own audience sees you constantly), less leads to being forgotten.
-Plus 5-10 stories per week (low effort each, high reach among existing followers) and 1 Reel per week (highest organic reach in 2026).
+Plus 5-10 stories per week (low effort each, high reach among existing followers) and 1 Reel per week (high organic reach in 2026).
 Reserve monthly 2 hours for content shoots (10-15 photos in one session) plus 15 minutes/day for stories and replies.